hainayanda/Dummyable/README.md

 }
 ```

-This will be helpful if you have a dependency that you want to mock, but you don't have access to the declaration.
-You can also use this to create a dummy instance of Closure, Tuple or some other type that is not a class, struct, or enum:
+This will be helpful if you have a dependency that you want to mock but don't have access to the declaration.
+You can also use this to create a dummy instance of Closure, Tuple, or some other type that is not a class, struct, or enum:

 ```swift
 #Dummy((() -> (Int, String)).self) {